jonasbanurea/Elicensing-Platform-Microservices/DOCKER_DEPLOYMENT_GUIDE.md

 ## 👨‍💻 Contributors & Support

-Created for Research: **Developing a Microservices-Based Licensing Platform for West Java Using the SCSE Framework**
+Created for Thesis: **Transforming Monolith System to Microservices**

 Questions or issues?
 Open an issue in the repository or contact the maintainer.

 ---